10 Reasons to visit the South Island

 4. South Island fiords

-Fiordland national park on the South Island is New Zealand’s largest national park, but also a large wilderness area.
+Fiordland National Park on the South Island is New Zealand’s largest national park but also a large wilderness area.

-Only a small piece of Fiordland national park is seen by tourists in the form of walks on the Milford Track and boat tours on Milford Sound, Doubtful Sound, and Lake Manapouri.
+Only a small piece of Fiordland National Park is seen by tourists in the form of walks on the Milford Track and boat tours on Milford Sound, Doubtful Sound, and Lake Manapouri.

 5. South Island lakes